hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 * `memberAdded`: A new member is added to the cluster.
 * `memberRemoved`: An existing member leaves the cluster.
-* `memberAttributeChanged`: An attribute of a member is changed.
-See the [Defining Member Attributes section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes) in the Hazelcast IMDG Reference Manual to learn about member attributes.

-For `memberAdded` and `memberRemoved` events, a `MembershipEvent` object is passed to the listener function.
+For these events, a `MembershipEvent` object is passed to the listener function.

 After you create the listener object, you can configure your cluster to include the membership listener.
 You can also add one or more membership listeners.